WBIF

-WBIF (channel 51) is a religious television station licensed to Marianna, Florida, United States, serving the Panama City area as an owned-and-operated station of the Daystar Television Network.
-The station's transmitter is located on SR 20 in unincorporated Youngstown, Florida.
+WBIF (channel 51) is a religious television station licensed to Marianna, Florida, United States, serving the Panama City area.
+The station is owned by the Daystar Television Network.
+WBIF's transmitter is located on SR 20 in unincorporated Youngstown, Florida.

 History

 Founded in December 1998 and began broadcasting in September 2001, the station was originally owned by Equity Media Holdings.
 It started as an affiliate of Pax TV until it joined UPN in 2004, before this, UPN programming was originally seen on WPCT from 1995 to 1998, and then UPN signed a deal with Gray Television, and as a result, between 1998 and 2006, WJHG-TV in the Panama City market aired UPN programming during the overnight hours.
 During this period, UPN programming was also seen on Panama City–area cable services via off-market stations, including WBFS-TV in Miami and WJTC in Mobile–Pensacola.

 On January 24, 2006, Time Warner and CBS announced that The WB and UPN would merge to form a new network, The CW.
 As WJHG-TV took an affiliation with both The CW and MyNetworkTV, WBIF became an owned-and-operated station of the Retro Television Network.
 In addition to its main programming, WBIF also showed Tampa Bay Rays baseball from the Rays Television Network until the team became exclusive to Fox Sports Florida.

 On January 4, 2009, a contract conflict between Equity and Luken Communications (who had acquired RTN in June 2008) interrupted the programming on many RTN affiliates.
 As a result, Luken moved RTN operations to its headquarters in Chattanooga, Tennessee, and dropped all Equity-owned affiliates, including WBIF, immediately, though Luken vowed to find a new affiliate for RTN in the area.
 On January 5, 2009, after a day of airing a red slide alerting viewers to the disruption of the RTN service, WBIF briefly signed off the air.
 Shortly thereafter, WBIF converted to a This TV affiliation that would turn out to be temporary.

 On April 16, 2009, the station was auctioned and sold to Daystar and was taken dark upon Daystar's assumption of operations to build-out the digital facilities.
 It returned to the air on October 31.